Severe Thunderstorm Warning issued for Red Willow by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Red Willow by NWS

-Effective: 2021-08-22 17:13:00 CDT Expires: 2021-08-22 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Red Willow A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR NORTHEASTERN DECATUR AND SOUTHEASTERN RED WILLOW COUNTIES At 513 PM CDT, a severe thunderstorm was located near Danbury, or 14 miles north of Oberlin, moving east at 25 mph.
+Effective: 2021-08-22 17:30:00 CDT Expires: 2021-08-22 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Red Willow A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR NORTHEASTERN DECATUR AND SOUTHEASTERN RED WILLOW COUNTIES At 529 PM CDT, a severe thunderstorm was located near Lebanon, or 19 miles southeast of McCook, moving east at 25 mph.
 HAZARD...Ping pong ball size hail.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect damage to roofs, siding, windows, and vehicles.
-Locations impacted include Danbury, Lebanon and Cedar Bluffs.
+Locations impacted include Danbury and Lebanon.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0